Enduramaxx A guide on how to harvest rainwater on a farm

 Above Ground or Below Ground Rainwater Harvesting Tanks?

 With many domestic applications, where space can be an issue, below-ground storage can offer a put of side solution.
-However, in many industrial or agricultural installations where the harvested volumes are much much greater, space is not generally an issue.
+However, many industrial or agricultural installations where the harvested volumes are much much greater, space is not generally an issue.
 To store large volumes of water underground is very expensive will require pumps to get the water above ground to use it.
 Generally, in industry and agriculture, the main volume of harvested roof water above ground with several tanks interlinked with a mains top-up where the use of the exceeds the water stored.

 Why do I need to filter rainwater?

-Rainwater filters are important in a rainwater harvesting system to filter debris from the rainwater as it flows from the collection roof before it enters the storage tank.
-These rainwater harvesting filters prevent the leaves and moss from entering the tank and save a build-up of sediment in the tanks.
+Rainwater filters are important in a rainwater harvesting system to filter debris from the rain-water as it flows from the collection roof before it enters the storage tank.
+These rainwater harvesting filters prevent the leaves and moss entering the tank and save a build-up of sediment in the tanks.
 These rainwater filters have 2 inlets for incoming water which are 4? and 6? on the larger 800m2 roof area filter.
 On the 450m2 and 800m2 roof, filters have an overflow taking the leaves and moss away to a drain or soakaway and an outlet in the bottom of the filter for water to enter the storage tank.

-As a guide rainwater filters range from less than £100 for a simple mesh or lid filter to more than £800 for wall mounted filters that filter out leaves, moss and larger particles.
+As a guide rainwater filters range from less than £100 for a simple mesh or lid filter to more than £800 for wall mounted filters filter out leaves, moss and larger particles.
 These larger filters are generally automatically self-cleaned the mesh using about 10-15% of the water collected to take leaves and moss to a soakaway or drain.
-To avoid any contamination through the surface water collected, we advise the water to be passed through a UV filter prior to being used for animal drinking water or parlour washing.
+To avoid any contamination through the surface water collected, we advise the water is passed through a UV filter prior to being used for animal drinking water or parlour washing.

 How Much Rainwater Can I Collect?